-Whether it’s hours-long breakfast gazing at the bright blue Andaman sea, sipping cocktails by the beach, enhance your health with a vegetable buffet, or relaxing at one of the finest resorts in the world, there are endless good reasons to visit Phuket.
-Here are six to start with.
+Whether it’s an hours-long breakfast gazing at the bright blue Andaman sea, sipping cocktails by the beach, enhancing your health with a vegetable buffet, or relaxing at one of the finest resorts in the world, there are endless good reasons to add Phuket to your Thailand trip Here are six to start with.

 Phuket is the largest island and the most well-known attraction in Thailand.
 Although it draws a lot of tourists, it also offers quiet sports with secluded coves and hidden beaches.
-The spectacular limestones in Phang Nga Bay and the perfect turquoise water in Phi Phi archipelago are popular, but they’re hard to beat for their wow factor.
-That's the reason why Phang Nga Bay Island Hopping is always a must-do with travelers.
+The spectacular limestones in Phang Nga Bay and the perfect turquoise water in the Phi Phi archipelago are popular, but they’re hard to beat for their wow factor.
+That's the reason why island hopping is always a must-do for travelers.

-Triggered by the tin-mining boom in the 19th-century in Phuket, a great immigrant wave fleeing from China, Europe, and the Middle East to the island.
+Triggered by the tin-mining boom in the 19th century in Phuket, a great immigrant wave fled from China, Europe, and the Middle East to the island.
 But it’s estimated that at least 70% of Phuket’s population has Peranakan ancestral roots that are predominantly Hokkien ancestry.
 The heart of the community is located around its Thalang, Krabi, and Phang Nga roads, or the Old Town quarter.
-They have long held on to their unique culture and traditions that are distinguished by intricate architectures and fusion cuisine that mingles Chinese and Thai cooking techniques with ingredients.
+They have long held on to their unique culture and traditions that are distinguished by intricate architecture and fusion cuisine that mingles Chinese and Thai cooking techniques with ingredients.

 Think Bangkok is the only place to savor the best Thai food?
-Think it again when you visit Phuket.
+Think about it again when you visit Phuket.
 Be amazed by culinary influences that you won’t find elsewhere in Thailand.
-Save your stomach for the aromatic charcoal-fried roti served with home-made curry or head to Thalang Road to experience traditional Baba cuisine - a blend of Chinese and local cooking style.
+Save your stomach for the aromatic charcoal-fried roti served with homemade curry or head to Thalang Road to experience traditional Baba cuisine - a blend of Chinese and local cooking styles.

 If you’ve ever asked yourself why a sunset is considered romantic, you’ll find your answer at any beach in Phuket.
-But the sunset over Phang Nga Bay is exceptional when the sun rays are radiating their red-orange glow over the ocean, pain the nature to a spectacular picture that is not easy to meet twice in life.
+But the sunset over Phang Nga Bay is exceptional when the sun's rays are radiating their red-orange glow over the ocean, painting nature a spectacular picture that is not easy to meet twice in life.

-Although its undeniable appeal to backpackers from over the world, Phuket is seriously a luxury destination.
+Although it undeniably appeals to backpackers from over the world, Phuket is seriously a luxury destination.
 It boasts retreats perching on pretty hillsides, tranquil beachside hotels, barefoot hideaways, and high-end resorts.
-They offer hours-long breakfast gazing at the sea, ultimate privacy, gorgeous rooms that are surrounded by lush gardens or have direct access to the beach with a spacious balcony to feel the blissful breezes and watch the stunning sunset over the Gulf of Thailand.
+They offer hours-long breakfast gazing at the sea, ultimate privacy, gorgeous rooms that are surrounded by lush gardens, or direct access to the beach with a spacious balcony to feel the blissful breezes and watch the stunning sunset over the Gulf of Thailand.